FAQs – SMS Backup & Restore

 Before Factory Reset:

-Make sure that a copy of the backup is stored outside the phone by:
+Make sure that a copy of the backup is stored outside the phone.
+There are a few different ways to do that:

 After Factory Reset: